-Monday morning.
+Monday morning and we’re moose hunting.
 Foggy, wet.
-We waited at the edge of a bog bull moose have been frequenting.
+We waited at the edge of a bog where bull moose have been frequenting.
 Kenny Jipson and my husband Steve continued along the edge of the bog while Melissa Olesky and I sat down to listen.
 I probably picked up the tick I found working its way into my neck while sitting in this spot.
 Something, probably deer, walked behind us.
 There were no answers to my calls.
-We met up with the guys and headed for a new place.
+We met up with the guys and headed for a new place. moose hunting

 Ten minutes into our pursuit Kenny said, “I think it’s a hunter.”
 He was right.
 Every grunt and bawl was exactly the same.
 A hunter with an electronic call was answering me.
 A second hunter answered my call with the same electronic call in the afternoon, and we recognized it immediately that time.
-That was it for the day.
+That was it for moose hunting on opening day.

 I stayed home Tuesday morning while Kenny and Melissa (who is my sister) headed to the area around the Amazon Road.
 There are a lot of fresh cuts out there.
 I missed Melissa’s call at 9 am when the stupid phone wouldn’t respond to my swipe.
 I called her right back but by then she was on the phone with someone else.
 “Did you get him,” I asked on voice mail.
 A few minutes later she called back, out of breath and excited.

 The drive to them seemed to take forever even though they were less than 10 miles from my house.
 I arrived to see Melissa picking her way across a slash pile.
 Erik McLaughlin, Kenny’s nephew, was already there with the trailer, ATV, and a tool I’d heard about but never seen used.
 Kenny and Eric’s bright orange hats stood out through trees.
 The bull walked a few feet into the trees and dropped.